learn-co-students/dumbo-se-030920/16-sinatra-associations/README.md

 - Use the `<select>` tag to display a dropdown menu

 ## Outline
-- [ ] Review CRUD
+- [x] Review CRUD
-- [ ] Add a second model to our domain
+- [x] Add a second model to our domain
-- [ ] Come up with user stories for our application and see how they can be solved with REST
+- [x] Come up with user stories for our application and see how they can be solved with REST
-- [ ] List the instances related model on the show page for the class that `has_many` of the other class
+- [x] List the instances related model on the show page for the class that `has_many` of the other class
 - [ ] Create the `new` and `create` routes for the other model (with `belongs_to`)

 ## Notes

+Break -< Note

+notes
+text
+break_id
+timestamps

 ### Controllers in Sinatra